 “It doesn’t matter what industry you work in,” Priest said.
 “If you are interacting with the public, there is a risk that you are being exposed to the influenza virus.
 So, it’s always beneficial to get the flu shot.
 And, if you feel like you have the flu, you need to stay home to prevent putting others at risk.”

 And the same safety measures prescribed to slow the spread of COVID-19 also applies to the flu.
-This fall season you should continue to wear your mask and wash your hands frequently and play it smart when it comes to social distancing.
+This fall season you should continue to wash your hands frequently and play it smart when it comes to social distancing.

 Protecting the ‘herd’